 Here are the numbers to keep in mind:

 - 50> a good level of Vitamin D

 - 30-50 spend more time in the sun, supplement with Vitamin D & add Vitamin D-rich foods to your diet

 - <30 very deficient; you need to take immediate action to bring those levels up!

 The RDA for Vitamin D is 600 IU a day for adults.
 If you are at a good level this is probably fine.
 It is thought that most Americans need at least 5000 IU’s per day.

 This is what I personally take.
 In the winter months, I take 10,000 IU’s per day & in the summer since I’m in the sun more I don’t need as much so I take 5000 IU’s per day.

 Just make sure to have your levels checked.

-My daughter just had hers tested recently & is very deficient & that was with taking 2000 IU’s per day.
+My daughter just had hers tested recently & is very deficient & she was with taking 2000 IU’s per day.
 She is taking 10,000 IU’s per day now & will be checked again in a few weeks.

-*NO information on this site should be used to diagnose, treat, prevent or cure any disease or condition.
+*NO information on this site should be used to diagnose, treat, prevent, or cure any disease or condition.